bluebird78999/weex/doc/references/slider-neighbor.md

 # Slider-neighbor

 mx_time
-0.9
+0.11
 mx_time

-The <slider-neighbor> component provide similar features with the <slider> component.
-The <slider-neighbor> component is used to  show slides (mostly as pictures) one page by another with anmiations.
+The <slider-neighbor> component provides similar features with the <slider> component.
+The <slider-neighbor> component is used to  show slides (mostly as pictures) one page by another with animation.

 ## Child Components

-It supports all kinds of weex components as its slides, especially the `indicator` component which can be used only as a child component of `slider`  and a child component of `slider-neighbor`.
+It supports all kinds of weex components as its slides, especially the `indicator` component which only can be used as a child component of `slider`  and a child component of `slider-neighbor`.

 ## Attributes

 * `auto-play`: <boolean> `true` | `false`.
-This value determines whether the slides plays automatically after the page rendering finished.
+This value determines whether the `slider-neighbor`  component play automatically after the page rendering finished.
 The default value is `false`.
 * `interval`: <number> millisecond.
-This value determines time interval for each page displayed in slider.The default value is `3000`.
+This value determines time interval for each page displayed in `slider-neighbor` component.The default value is `3000`.
 * `index`: <number> .
 This value determines the index of current shown slide.
 The default value is `0`.
 * `currentItemScale`: <float> .
 This value determines the scale of current shown slide.
 The default value is `0.9`.
 * `neighborScale`: <float> .
 This value determines the scale of neighbor shown slide.
 The default value is `0.8`.
 * `neighborSpace`: <float> .
-This value determines the space between neighbor shown slide and current shown slide.
+This value determines the space between neighbor shown slides and current shown slide.
 The default value is `25`.
 * `neighborAlpha`: <float> .
-This value determines the alpha of neighbor shown slide when slide the slides.
+This value determines the alpha of neighbor shown slides when slide the slides.
 The default value is `0.6`.
 * `scrollable`: <boolean> .
-This value determines whether the slides is scrollable.
+This value determines whether the `slider-neighbor` is scrollable.
 The default value is `True`.

 Other attributes please check out the [common attributes](https://weex-project.io/doc/references/common-attrs.html).